Personal Productivity

 avatar

-Commented about 12 years ago Thanh Pham
+Commented almost 13 years ago Thanh Pham

 Thanks for sharing that article Francisco.
 That's some interesting food for thought and I really like Dan's analogy.